aarshpatel/dotfiles/README.md

 # Dotfiles

+## Update
+Now I am using NeoVIM and the configuration of the neovim is the `init.vim` file with the plugins.vim and `plugins/` folder contaning the plugins used in nvim

 ## Install
 First install tmux using **brew** and then copy the .vimrc and .tmux.conf into the root directory `~`.
 Then make a `./vim/` folder and copy the `plugins.vim` file inside that folder